ANDDigest/Text-Mining_Hybrid_RE/README.md

 ```

 Parameters:
-- `--input_tsv_file`: path to the TSV file, containing the list of prompts (default: )
+- `--input_tsv_file`: path to the input TSV file, containing the list of prompts (default: `./validation/context_based/16169070_PPI.LLM_input_and_output.tsv`)
-- `--output_tsv_file`: [to be added]
+- `--output_tsv_file`: path to the output TSV file, containing the column with model outputs (default: `./validation/context_based/16169070_PPI.LLM_output.tsv`)
-- `--model_name`: [to be added]
+- `--model_name`: Name or local path of the HuggingFace Transformer model to use (default: `Timofey/Gemma-2-9b-it-Fused_PPI`).

-> [!NOTE]
+>[!IMPORTANT]
-> The script expects each row in the input TSV file to have at least four columns.
-The prompt to process is assumed to be in the fourth column (row[3]).
+>The script expects each row in the input TSV file to have at least four columns.
+The prompt to process is assumed to be in the fourth column (`row[3]`).
 If a row has fewer than four columns, it is skipped with a warning message.
-The more detailed information about the input formats is available in the `./validation/` folder.
+The content inside the other columns, e.g., `rows[0-2]` or `row[4]`, isn't directly used by the model, and these fields can be left empty if needed.
+More detailed information about the format, as well as validation examples used in our study, available at `./validation/context_based/`

 ## Validation Datasets